daneski13/portfolio-website/src/routes/projects/portfolio-website.md

 ---

 This site is built using SvelteKit which pre-renders the pages into static HTML and CSS at build time from Svelte components, SASS, TypeScript, and Markdown files.
-It does not depend on any client-side Javascript besides for some fancy transitions.
+It does not depend on any client-side Javascript.

 Any commits to the source's repository triggers a GitHub action that automatically rebuilds the site and deploys it to GitHub pages.